 - Martindale - Hubble® AV® Preeminent Peer Review Rating

-- Co-chair, North Carolina Association of Women Attorneys, Government Action Committee
+- Past co-chair, North Carolina Association of Women Attorneys, Government Action Committee

-- Member, CREW (Commercial Real Estate Women) Charlotte
+- Member, CREW (Commercial Real Estate Women) Charlotte, Communications Committee

 - Past director, National Association of Women in Construction, Charlotte Chapter